skuppa/bitnet-java-libs/README.md

 /*
  * Get an instance of the Bitnet object to provide access to Bitnet test services.
  * @param YOUR_BITNET_CLIENT_ID The client id given to you by Bitnet for the current environment.
- * @param YOUR_BITNET_SECRET The secret given to you by Bitnet for the current environment */
+ * @param YOUR_BITNET_SECRET The secret given to you by Bitnet for the current environment.
+ */
 Bitnet binet = Bitnet.startTest(YOUR_BITNET_CLIENT_ID, YOUR_BITNET_SECRET)
 ```